 The Mohammed Bin Rashid School for Communication (MBRSC) graduates talented, proficient, and dedicated young media professionals.
 The American University in Dubai first offered the Bachelor of Communication and Information Studies (BCIS) degree in the fall of 2007.
 The current program has taken effect at the beginning of AY 2009-2010.
-The MBRSC launched in fall 2017, a graduate program in Leadership and Innovation in Contemporary Media.
+The MBRSC launched in fall 2017, the Master of Arts in Leadership and Innovation in Contemporary Media.
 Mr. Ali Jaber has been the dean of the school ever since September 2009.

 The MBRSC undergraduate students may join the Digital Production and Storytelling (DPST) or the Journalism (JOUR) major, both of which begin at the freshman level with fundamental concepts, theories, and media ethics and culminate in a capstone project and an internship at a reputable media firm in the UAE.
 The DPST and JOUR majors offer Arabic track options allowing the students to take all their writing courses in Arabic.

 The freshmen are consistently the largest number of undergraduate students in the MBRSC (see Table 2).
 This figure though may be inflated because some students take more than one academic year to move to the sophomore status since they have to complete remedial English and/or math courses that are non-credited.
 On the other hand, the largest attrition rate happens at the end of the freshman year, which may justify the uneven distribution of students by grade level.

 The Graduation Rates presented in Table 6 are computed for students who joined in fall 2008 onward.
 These Graduation Rates represent the proportion of students who completed their degree requirements, after four years and six years from the time they joined the program.

-The employment rates noted in Table 7 are based on the last survey conducted in the summer of 2019 including all 377 BCIS alumni who graduated from the MBRSC since its launch in 2007 until May 2019.
-Excluded from Table 7 though are the 48 May 2019 graduates since many of them were unlikely to have found employment at the time the survey was conducted.
-The employment rates calculated below exclude as well the 58 undergraduate alumni that we were unable to contact.
-As for the remaining pool of 271 BCIS alumni from May 2011 to May 2018, the overwhelming majority, 94.5%, were working full time, and only 2.6% were not working at the time of the survey.
-(See Employment Rates)
+The employment rates noted in Table 7 are based on the last survey conducted in the Fall of 2022 including all 462 BCIS alumni who graduated from the MBRSC since its launch in 2007 until July 2022.
+Excluded from Table 7 though are the 22May 2022 graduates since many of them were unlikely to have found employment at the time the survey was conducted.
+The employment rates calculated below exclude the 91 undergraduate alumni as well that we were unable to contact.
+As for the remaining pool of 271 BCIS alumni from May 2011 to May 2022, the overwhelming majority, 90.28%, were working full time, and only 6.14% were not working at the time of the survey.